ilan-goodman/spark-nyc-taxi-student/README.md

 In this lab you’ll build a Spark pipeline that ingests NYC Yellow Taxi trip data, cleans and transforms it, computes aggregations, and writes results both to local Parquet and optionally to Snowflake.
 You’ll use the Spark UI to understand execution and improve performance, then orchestrate execution with Airflow.

 What You’ll Do
 1) Download 1–3 months of public taxi data and the taxi zone lookup.
+I have tested with the months 2023-02 and 2023-03 to ensure the data works well, but if you want an extra challenge, there is a schema mismatch with 2023-01 that can be solved in Spark.
 2) Implement ETL logic in `jobs/nyc_taxi_etl_template.py` (look for TODOs).
 3) Run locally with `spark-submit` and explore the Spark UI.
 4) Orchestrate with Airflow via `dags/spark_nyc_taxi_etl_dag.py`.
-5) Optionally write to Snowflake (supports key‑pair auth).
+5) Write to Snowflake (supports key‑pair auth).
 See `docs/SNOWFLAKE_SETUP.md`.
 6) Optimize something (partitioning, caching, broadcast joins) and document its impact.

 Deliverables